 TotalEnergies Marketing Ghana PLC seeks to develop Ghanaian youth through training and capacity building.
 In 2023, the Company recruited eight (8) recently graduated students under its Young Graduate Program.
-The Program targets fresh graduates from the country's universities and with a focus on the Company's three major business lines; Commercial, Finance & Technical.
-As part of their eighteen (18) months management training programme, which is fully funded by the Company, these Young Graduates trainees underwent a six (6) month internship program in Ghana.
-They are currently undergoing a further 12-month apprenticeship program outside of Ghana in other TotalEnergies affiliates.
+The Program targets fresh graduates from the country's universities and focuses on the Company's three major business lines; Commercial, Finance & Technical.
+As part of their eighteen (18)months management training programme, which is fully funded by the Company, these Young Graduates trainees undergo a six (6) month internship program in Ghana, and a further 12-month apprenticeship programme outside of

+Ghana in other TotalEnergies affiliates.
 The Program gives an opportunity for the selected Graduates to discover and experience working life through a hands-on professional experience whilst benefiting from international exposure after graduating from university.
 This great initiative, since its introduction in 2016, has so far benefited Thirty-nine (39) Ghanaian Young Graduates.
 The experiences under the Young Graduate Programme as shared by the 8 beneficiaries for the year 2023 are captured on pages 107 to 108 of this Annual Report.

-The Company also provided internships and National Service employment through other educational partnership programs.
-Also, members of the TotalEnergies Professors Associates Programme visited the Kwame Nkrumah University of Science and Technology (KNUST) and University of Mines and Technology(UMAT) during the year where they taught short causes in Climate change and New Energies to the students.
-Several training programs were also organized by the Retail Network Team for service station dealers and their staff to enhance their customer service skills.
+The Company also provided internship and National Service employment through other educational partnership programs.
+Also, members of the TotalEnergies Professors Associates Program visited the Kwame Nkrumah University of Science and Technology (KNUST) and University of Mines and Technology(UMAT) during the year where they taught short causes in Climate change and New Energies to the students.
+Several training program were also organized by the Retail Network Team for service station dealers and their staff to enhance customer service delivery at the stations.